barely3am/zic-protocol/README.md

 ```

 ### number
 Required.
 String.
-A free-form string representing the perons phone number.
+A free-form string representing the persons phone number.

 ### type
 Optional.
 Enum.
 This attribute indicates the type of phone number being represented by number.